 Five Things to Do First

-Even if you don't have time to read all the material you've received—or don't feel like it immediately—take care of these five things:
+If you've received a layoff or furlough notice, take these five steps right away.
+Even if you don't have time to read all the material presented on this site—or don't feel like it immediately—address the following:

 - Learn what happens to your benefits.
-Some deadlines are extremely important and can affect your health insurance or retirement accounts.
-See the benefits handout in your layoff/furlough packet or schedule an appointment with a benefits specialist.
+Some important deadlines can affect your health insurance or retirement accounts.

-- Review your paycheck for automatic payroll deduction items.
-Cancel those you will no longer need by contacting specific departments on campus (e.g. Parking to cancel a parking deduction).
+- Review your paycheck for automatic payroll-deduction items.
+Cancel any you no longer need by contacting specific departments on campus (e.g. Parking to cancel a parking deduction).

-- Connect with Iowa Workforce Development to find out information about unemployment insurance benefits.
+- Connect with Iowa Workforce Development to get information about unemployment insurance benefits.

-- Think about contacting the Employee Assistance Program (EAP) to visit with a counselor.
-EAP provides free confidential psychological counseling for you and your family members, and referral for free financial counseling consultation.
+- Think about contacting the Employee Assistance Program to visit with a counselor.
+EAP provides free and confidential counseling for you and your family members, and can make a referral for free financial counseling consultation.